CodeWithEugene/TrackFree.me/README.md

 ## 🚀 Features

+- 🤖 **Chatbot:** Ask about any app—get a short, readable summary and a link to more details.
 - 🔍 **App Data Explorer:** Instantly see what data each app collects.
 - 🛡️ **Privacy Risk Score:** Visual risk assessment for each app.
 - 📊 **Data Breakdown:** Easy-to-read charts and summaries.